Gupta-02/BADGES/README.md

 # BADGES
-these are helpful for showcasiing the git hub
+these are helpful for showcaseing the GitHUb